 DAYS 2-3: AMSTERDAM

 Welcome to Europe!
 Amsterdam, in the Netherlands, is known for its vibrant culture of young travelers eager to explore the city’s treasures.
 The city itself is a sight to behold, filled with bicycles and gorgeous old buildings, which makes it ideal for exploring on foot.
-Our focus is on providing a safe and energetic tour of this dynamic place, as we tour the Vondelpark, check out the masterpieces on display at the Van Gogh Museum and Rijksmuseum, and even take a walking tour through the notorious Red Light District.
+Our focus is on providing a safe and energetic tour of this dynamic place, as we tour the Vondelpark, check out the masterpieces on display at the Van Gogh Museum, and stroll along the canals.
 Throughout, we’ll peer back into the origins of Dutch culture, and pause to reflect on the events of modern history as we visit the Anne Frank House, where the famous diarist and her family lived while in hiding from the Nazi forces that occupied the city.

-While in Paris, you can also choose to take day trips out of the city.
-Art lovers can sign up for our optional excursion to Monet’s home and gardens in Giverny.
-Fans of impressionist paintings will recognize his beautiful Japanese bridge over the lily pond.
-You may also visit the Palace of Versailles and learn about the rise and fall of the French Monarchy, as well as walk through Marie Antoinette’s gardens and go for a rowboat ride on the beautiful lake!
+While in Paris, you can also choose to take a day trip out of the city to the Palace of Versailles.
+Here, you’ll learn about the rise and fall of the French Monarchy, as well as walk through Marie Antoinette’s gardens, and go for a rowboat ride on the beautiful lake!

 DAY 13: RETURN FLIGHT TO THE USA